Go Back

 Make Ginger Syrup

-• In a saucepan, combine water, ginger, and sugar.
+• In a saucepan, combine 1 cup water, ginger, lime or lemon peel, and sugar.
 Bring to a boil, then simmer for 10–15 minutes to make your ginger syrup.

 Combine and Ferment

-• Seal tightly and let ferment at room temperature for 2–4 days, depending on desired fizziness.
-Open the bottle daily to release some of the pressure.
+• Seal tightly and let ferment at room temperature for 2–4 days (cooler climates can take longer to ferment), depending on desired fizziness.
+Open the bottle once every 1-2 days to release some of the pressure.

 • Once bubbly, refrigerate and enjoy chilled!